tschikarski/shibboleth/Documentation/Configuration/MappingConfigurationFile/Index.rst

 Explanations:

 As you can see, there are two different sections for frontend and backend authentication and authorization.
-Both work with few exceptions identically.
+Both work identically.
 However, you might need to set different fields in the respective TYPO3 user table.

 Let's start with a backend example.